anicolaides/todoist-gcal-sync/README.md

 3. Run daemon.py.

 ## Contributing
-Please feel free to contribute, as the project is still at its infancy.
+Please feel free to contribute as the project is still at its infancy.
 Any help is greatly appreciated.

 ## License